hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Custom features

-So far, P2PPCB Composer F360 doesn't support parametric modeling.
-I wish I could edit a skeleton surface and key angle surfaces by parametric modeling.
+So far, PC0 doesn't support parametric modeling.
+I wish I could edit a skeleton surface and angle shift surfaces by parametric modeling.
 Now (June 2022) Autodesk is testing custom features: <https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-FA7EF128-1DE0-4115-89A3-795551E2DEF2>
 I don't expect much, but I'll take a look when it turned into GA.

 ## Mac

-So far, P2PPCB Composer F360 runs on Windows only.
-The limitation comes from RPA of decals.
-If Autodesk prepares APIs for decals, Mac will be supported too.
-Contributions on f360_insert_decal_rpa <https://github.com/hajimen/f360_insert_decal_rpa> will make us happy too.
+So far, PC0 runs on Windows only.
+The limitation comes from decals.
+The codes relating to decals are hard to decouple.